postmanlabs/labs-docs/_posts/01_postman/01_launching_postman/2017-05-04-newbutton.md

 [![API_networkExample](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/apiNetwork_authO.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/apiNetwork_authO.png)

 <ol start="2">
-  <li>Click the Run In Postman button to import the API in your collections.
+  <li>Click the <b>Run In Postman</b> button to import the API in your collections.
 When you check your collection, you can see the API you imported.</li>
 </ol>